falstro/rest.bash/README.md

     using self signed certificates or similar.
 Specifying anything else (such as 'off' or 'no') will enable certificate validation (this is also the default).

+* cookie-jar [on/file-name/off]
+    Enable or disable the use of a cookie jar.
+Specifying a file-name will enable cookie-jar with that file, specifying "on" will use a temporary file.
+If not parameter is given, the current state is returned.

+* user-agent [-d] [user-agent]
+    Set the user-agent string, or use -d to revert to default.
+If no parameter is given, the current state is returned.

+* reload-cookbook
+    Reload the custom scripts from rest.bashrc and rest.bashrc.d, useful if you're editing these as you go.

 CUSTOM MODES
 ============